 Of course, itmay be in the same style as the original, but the meaning of a song such as Son House's 'My Black Mama' will always be changedwith a different performer.
 This is especially true if the performer is not from the Black culture that gave birth to the blues."

 The new black culture that gradually arose and developed as the response by black communities to the decimation of the institutional, social and spiritual traditions that had been theirs in their own land.
 The new culture

-The case is that while self-righteous revisionist scolds like Harris is articulate is set to limit the range of blues to exclude all who are not black from having true blues authenticity, art does not sustain itself by remaining in a vacuum.
-No matter how righteous the argument as to who the music belongs to, without the constant input from musicians who are attracted to it and perform it according to their the narrative of their personal lives, the music ceases to grow.
+The case is that while self-righteous revisionist scolds like Harris is articulate will limit the range of blues to exclude all who are not black from having true blues authenticity, art does not sustain itself by remaining in a vacuum.
+No matter how righteous the argument who the music belongs to, without the constant input from musicians attracted to it and perform it according to their the narrative of their personal lives, the music ceases to grow.
 It shrivels up and dies and becomes only a relic that is notable mostly for how distant and antiquated it sounds.

 I have always insisted that blues and jazz are black-American inventions and it's important to keep that fact in mind, but the blues, being music